Get Involved

 Apply to be a GHAP Advocate

 Join us for an information session to learn more about the GHAP Advocate program.
-During this session, you will learn about the program expectations, training requirements, and application process.
+During this session, you will learn about the program expectations, training requirements, and the application process.

 Click the links above to register for a session.
 You can register in advance or the day of the session.